AMA CPT Codes vs. Custom Services in MediSprout

 - Each CPT code has: diagnosis (Dx), Place of Service (POS), units, and fee

-If any prerequisite is missing, automation fails.
+If any prerequisite is missing, automation will fail.
 The provider can retry or create the superbill manually.

-Important: Dx and POS fields on the visit detail page are not required for invoicing — they are only required for superbill generation.
+Noteworthy: Dx and POS fields on the visit detail page are not required for invoicing.
+They are only required for superbill generation.
 These fields can be edited when creating a superbill, including for visits that have already been invoiced.
-(Sprint 114, Aug 2025)

 |